activeadmin/activeadmin/README.md

 This project exists thanks to all the people who contribute, so thank you!

-The [contributing guide][contributing]
-is a good place to start.
+If you want to contribute through code or documentation, the [contributing guide][contributing] is a good place to start.
 If you have questions, feel free to ask.

-## Want to support us?

-Subscribe to [Tidelift][tidelift] to support Active Admin and get licensing assurances and timely security notifications.
+If you want to contribute economically, you can help funding the project through a [Tidelift subscription][tidelift].
+By buying a Tidelift subscription you make sure your whole dependency stack is properly maintained, while also getting a comprenhensive view of outdated dependencies, new releases, security alerts, and licensing compatibility issues.

 You can also support us with a weekly tip via [Liberapay][liberapay.com].